team7katas/sysopsquad/README.md

 The containers diagram that follows shows the high-level shape of the software architecture and how responsibilities are distributed across containers.
 It also shows the major technology choices and how the containers communicate with one another.

-The architecture is build around three main domains that have been discovered during the problem analysis:
+The architecture is build around four main domains that have been discovered during the problem analysis:
  - customer-facing services, such as ticket submission, customer profiles, survey submission etc;
  - expert services, such as ticket acceptance and knowledge base search;
- - administration services, such as reporting, survey analysis, ticket tracking etc.
+ - administration services, such as reporting, survey analysis, ticket tracking etc;
+ - billing service, which require high attention to security.

-The architectural style used here as the bases is Service-based with event-driven elements (see [ADR-1](ADR/ADR-1-service-based.md) and [ADR-2](ADR/ADR-2-event-driven-broker.md) for details).
+The architectural style used here as the bases is Service-based architecture (see [ADR-1](ADR/ADR-1-service-based.md) for details).

 ![Containers](images/containers.jpg "Containers")